-Revenue in respect of donated goods and services is recognised at the time that the goods or services are supplied to CARE Australia or our beneficiaries and where the value of the goods or services can be reliably measured.
+Revenue in respect of donated goods and services is recognised at the time that the goods or services are supplied to the Company or our beneficiaries and where the fair market value or prevailing market price can be measured at the time of the donation.
+Expenditure is recognised to offset the revenue relating to donated goods and services.